fornellas/tcg_opal_rootfs/README.md

 **Make sure to have backups of your data before attempting any of this.**

+## Boot the installation media

+From the live OS, we'll prepare the drive for encryption and partition it, so installation can go on top.

 ## Compile `sedutil`

 You will require `sedutil-cli` for the setup.
-This should be done directly from OS live installation media:

 ```shell
 sudo apt install git automake make build-essential g++